 ~ The last photos of Ned Kelly were taken by the official Melbourne Gaol photographer, Charles Nettleton on November the day before Ned’s execution.
 In this full-length study, Ned holds the cord attached to his leg irons to disguise the witherin

 Edward "Ned" Kelly (June 1854 or 1855 – 11 November was an Irish Australian bushranger.
-Kelly's legacy is controversial; some consider him to be a murderous villain, while others view him as a folk hero and Australia's equivalent of Robin Hood.
+He is considered by some to be merely a cold-blooded killer, while others consider him to be a folk hero and symbol of Irish Australian resistance.

 Musquito (c.
 1780 – 25 February 1825) was an Indigenous Australian outlaw, or bushranger, based in Van Diemens Land.
 He was born in Sydney Cove and transported to Van Diemens Land for murdering his wife.
 After his release he turned to working as an Aboriginal tracker.
 According to some sources, he supplemented his wages by pimping Aboriginal women to white men. http://en.wikipedia.org/wiki/Musquito